Sylvexia/personal_research/11-26 Personal Research.md

 		- using `opt` to optimize bitcode
 	- `genModelObject`: using `llc` to compile LLVM bitcode to object file.
 - `genSharedLib`: using `cxx` to compile and link e.g. `cruntime`, `jniruntime`
+	- (Main compiler has option to config custom -l and -L)

 link:
 ```cpp